murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/projects.md

 #### Embracing Subcultures - The success of Burger King
 * Performed a case study on the series of marketing campaigns by Burger King over years embracing the subcultures existing within their customer profiles
 * Researched the different kinds of subcultures they have utilized and the response among their customers
-* Developed different methodologies on how they would have utilized the power of big data to perform these tasks **TOOLS USED**: Google Sheets, Google Slides
+* Developed different methodologies on how they would have utilized the power of big data to perform these tasks
+**TOOLS USED**: Google Sheets, Google Slides

 ---
 #### Baker's Database Analysis for HR
 * Developed SQL queries for the requirements by HR from an employee database of 7 different tables and arouns 3 million entries
 * Derived insights from the extracted data using Tableau Desktop to provide recommendations to the HR
 * Provided recommendations to improve employee retainment in the company
-* TOOLS USED: MySQL Workbench, Tableau Desktop
+**TOOLS USED**: MySQL Workbench, Tableau Desktop

 ---